 - Do you know any transfer students, and if so, what was their experience like?

-P.S.
 Even if you don’t get a chance to ask these questions during your campus visit, you’ll still benefit from knowing the answers!
-So make an effort to answer them on your own by doing research online, scheduling an admission interview, or e-mailing or calling your transfer counselor.
+So make an effort to answer them on your own by doing research online, scheduling an admission interview, or emailing or calling your transfer counselor.
+And remember, your campus visit doesn’t have to end with the official tour.
+You might be able to sit down with a transfer counselor or professor while you’re there.
+And you should definitely try to talk to students you see hanging around.
+You’ll often get the best, most honest answers out of students when it’s “off the record.”
+Pay attention to your gut reactions as you walk around campus too.